timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 psql -X -d $SOURCE -c 'show wal_level'
 ```

-If the query returns something other than `logical`, run the following command
+If the query returns something other than `logical`, you must change it.

-to set it up:
+If you have a superuser on a self-hosted database, run the following command:

 ```sh
 psql -X -d $SOURCE -c 'alter system set wal_level=logical'
 ```

+Otherwise, if you are using a managed service, use your cloud provider's
+configuration mechanism to set `wal_level` to `logical`.

-You should restart your database for the changes to take effect.
+Restart your database for the changes to take effect, and verify that the
+settings are reflected in your database.

 ## 3. Set up a replication slot and snapshot